Trang Dai massacre

-The Trang Dai massacre in Tacoma, Washington, occurred on July 5, 1998, when three gunmen entered the Trang Dai Cafe and opened fire, killing five customers and wounding five others.
+The Trang Dai massacre in Tacoma, Washington, United States, occurred on July 5, 1998, when three gunmen entered the Trang Dai Cafe and opened fire, killing five customers and wounding five others.
 Detectives blamed the violence on warring Asian gangs.

 Incident

 Just after 1:30 a.m. on July 5, 1998, three masked gunmen burst into the Trang Dai Cafe and opened fire in the karaoke bar, killing four men and wounding five others.
 Two other gunmen kept watch out back and killed a waitress as she tried to leave.
 In all, 41-57 shots were fired.

 The five killed were: Nhan Ai Nguyen, 26; Duy Le, 25; his brother, 27-year-old Hai Le; Tuong Hung Do, 33; and waitress Tuyen Vo, 21.
 Five were injured and eventually recovered from those injuries.
 Prosecutors claimed the suspects were targeting a patron, who was injured, because of a personal gripe.
 The crime remains one of Tacoma's worst mass slayings.
 Crime is believed to have started from numerous theft events in the community that lead to the Trang Dai Massacre.